 During The 1948 War, the Jordanians occupied parts of Jerusalem, including Ammunition Hill.
 As a result of the 1948 War, Jerusalem was divided into two separate cities – Israeli and Jordanian.
-In fact, barbed wire fences separated the two parts of the divided city were stretched, mines were planted and military positions were built.
+Barbed wire fences separated the two parts of the divided city, were stretched, mines were planted, and military positions were built.

 Now the Jordanians had three fortified outposts, including Ammunition Hill.
 The police school compound – Ammunition Hill, was defended by an increased Jordanian infantry company (about 150 fighters) from the al-Hussein Battalion.

 So on the morning of June 5, 1967, the Six Day War broke out.
 Political attempts on the part of Israel to avoid war with the Jordanians failed.
 Hussein, King of Jordan, ordered his army to open fire along the urban line.
 At the disposal of the Central Command in Jerusalem and its surroundings were three reserve brigades that an artillery battalion would assist and the Air Force.

 Ammunition Hill Museum: The Paratroopers Come to the Rescue

 Originally the Paratroopers were supposed to operate on the Egyptian front.
 Still, since the IDF forces were advancing rapidly on this front, the paratroopers were directed at the last minute to Jerusalem.
 So now the brigade was tasked with scoring the urban line in northern Jerusalem to create a base for joining Mount Scopus and liberating the Old City.